czarina-ds/Capstone-Proposal/README.md

 ([Also found on Kaggle](https://www.kaggle.com/rmisra/clothing-fit-dataset-for-size-recommendation?select=renttherunway_final_data.json))

 ## Proposal #2
 Using [Women's Intimate Apparel Dataset](https://www.kaggle.com/PromptCloudHQ/innerwear-data-from-victorias-secret-and-others), I want to predict the price of product across different companies using NLP on product description, and Regression or neural network algorithm on the remaining features (numerical and categorical).
+Alternatively, classify products according to company.

 Number of Products per Company:
 - Aerie: 24,488